How to Install PyTorch on Ubuntu 22.04?

 What’s the difference between using pip and Conda to install PyTorch?

-CUDA is necessary only if you’re going to be using a GPU.
-For those running PyTorch on a CPU, there’s no need to install CUDA.
+CUDA is required only if you are going to use a GPU.
+If you are using PyTorch on a CPU, you will not need to install CUDA.

 Can I install PyTorch inside a Docker container?